 Secondly, United Bravo is deprived of any safety equipment.
 Yes it comes equipped with a modern looking dashboard with digital meter, multimedia system & reversing cameras etc but fails to offer driver/ passenger airbags, ABS, EBD, ESC, seat belt with pretensioners or high rigidity energy-absorbing body shell etc. Taking a car to limits that doesn’t have these basic safety equipment on offer is always a big risk, that should be avoided at any cost.

 In a time when countries enforce minimum vehicle safety requirements, Pakistan is still far far behind.
-And automakers, taking advantage of such loopholes in policies prefer offering cosmetics and visual enhancements rather than providing safety features.
+And automakers, taking advantage of such loopholes in policies prefer offering cosmetics and visual enhancements rather than providing basic safety features.

 As for the stats from the video, the Bravo did 0-100 km/h in 42.5 seconds and managed to achieve a top-speed of 120km/h as far as its digital speedometer was concerned.
 This is due to the fact that was discussed in our power-to-weight ratio article, United Bravo comes equipped with the same engine (Chinese replica) that comes under the hood of Mehran, but its heavier by approx 65kg (compared to Suzuki Mehran) as per the data available to us.
 Additionally the vehicle in video is still in its ‘running’ period and it’s never recommended to push the engine to limits during this stage.

 Lastly, we would advise everyone not to take these vehicles to limits specially on public roads.
 Even a slight hiccup in steering control is enough for a vehicle to go out of control specially when there are no electronic stability systems to assist.
 Drive safe!